Moths of North Carolina

 Habitats and Life History

-Habitats: Except for a single record from Mt.
-Mitchell, all of our records for this species come from dry-xeric sandhills.
+Habitats: Except for a single enigmatic record from Mt.
+Mitchell, all of our records are from xeric communities in the Sandhills and along the coast.

 Wikipedia